mathworks/Petalinux/readme.md

 MathWorks Petalinux build repository for generating Zynq SoC SD card images.

 #### Current Supported Boards
-- ZCU111 Evaluation Kit
+- ZCU111 Evaluation Kit - built with Petalinux 2018.3
-- ZCU216 Evaluation Kit
+- ZCU216 Evaluation Kit - built with Petalinux 2020.2

 #### General build instructions
 - Clone this repository and switch tags to the corresponding version.
 The most up to date tag for RFSoC is **mathworks_zynqrfsoc_R21.1.1**.
 The last set numbers of the tag "R21.1.0" is interperted as MATLAB R2021a where "R21" represents R2021 and "1.0" is for release 'a'.
 Version "2.0" would represent 'b'.